-Zeina has worked as part of teams acting as lead counsel in major international arbitration cases across the MENA region.
-She has also acted as administrative secretary in several domestic and international arbitrations, both ad hoc and under international institutional arbitral rules including those of the International Chamber of Commerce (ICC), the Dubai International Arbitration Center (DIAC) and the Bahrain Chamber of Dispute Resolution (BCDR-AAA).
+Dr. Zeina Obeid LL.M, PhD, MCIArb is a Partner at Obeid Law Firm in Beirut, where she practices in the Litigation & Arbitration department.
+She has acted as lead counsel in major international arbitration cases across the MENA region.
+She also acts as arbitrator and as an administrative secretary in several domestic and international arbitrations, both ad hoc and under international institutional arbitral rules including those of the ICC, DIAC, LCIA, CRCICA, BCDR-AAA, and DIFCLCIA.

 Due to its status as a commercial hub, Lebanon has its fair share of disputes arising from commercial representation agreements, particularly those concerning compensation for the termination of such agreements.
 However, while recourse to the court system is well established as the traditional method of settling this type of dispute, significant controversy remains regarding their submission to arbitration.

 A series of recent decisions of the Beirut Court of First Instance has affirmed the Lebanese judiciary's liberal approach to arbitration.
 In each case, the court intervened in an arbitration proceeding to preserve the validity of an arbitration agreement when it had been called into question.
 Issues considered include invalid terms within arbitration agreements and formal insolvency proceedings involving parties to arbitration.

 In Lebanon, the debate surrounding the immunity from execution of arbitral awards granted to international organisations and state bodies recently gained further prominence following a landmark decision of the Lebanese Execution Bureau.
 The bureau's decision is welcome, as it reflects the arbitration-friendly stance of Lebanese courts and legal doctrine.